United States men's national rugby sevens team: Season by season

+Players

-Current team
+Current squad

-The following table shows the leading players for the U.S. during the 2022–23 Sevens Series season.
+The following players have been selected to represent the United States during the 2023–24 SVNS tournament beginning in December 2023.

+Note: Caps reflect the total number of SVNS events competed in as of the 2023 South Africa Sevens.

 Player pool

 A pool of American full-time professional rugby players train year round at the Olympic Training Center in San Diego.
 The twelve players selected for tournament rosters are generally drawn from this training squad.
 For particularly high-profile tournaments such as the Olympics, the U.S. sometimes draws from American players who are playing rugby professionally abroad.

 USA Rugby has since January 2012 provided full-time salaried contracts to players.
 Previously, players had been part-time semi-pro players paid a stipend for their participation.
 USA Rugby CEO Nigel Melville stated that a full-time sevens team is a crucial step as USA Rugby prepares for rugby's return to the Olympics in 2016.

 The inclusion of rugby sevens in the Olympics had greatly expanded funding available to the sport in the U.S. The large pool of American football players who may be unable to earn professional contracts in the NFL meant there may be athletes with skills that could transfer to rugby union.